JuliaLang/PackageCompiler.jl/docs/src/apps.md

 Some packages do need to call into external libraries and use external binaries so how are these packages supposed to do this in a relocatable way?
-The answer is to use the "artifact system" which was described in the following [blog post][artifact-blog-url].
+The answer is to use the "artifact system" which was described in the following [blog post](https://julialang.org/blog/2019/11/artifacts).
 The artifact system is a declarative way of downloading and using "external files" like binaries and libraries.
 How this is used in practice is described a bit later in this document.

 ## Creating an app